What is the I.S. Conference?

 We also know that life happens.
-If you need to miss any of the conference because of illness, a death in the family, or other circumstances, please fill out the Exception Form (found on Moodle) and submit it before the assignment due date, along with your documentation.
-Exception Forms without accompanying documentation will not be considered an excuse (e.g., illness without evidence of visit to a medicentre, note from doctor or hospital).
+If you need to miss any of the conference because of illness, a death in the family, or other circumstances, please email the Director before the assignment due date, along with your documentation.
+Requests without accompanying documentation will not be considered an excuse (e.g., illness without evidence of visit to a medicentre, note from doctor or hospital).
 If your request is approved, you will receive an alternate assignment to complete.

 I’m planning to transfer to another institution.
 Do I still need to take I.S.?

 Yes.
 Why?
 It's an important part of your King's education to be part of this all-campus conversation, and that is true whether you are with us for one semester or your entire degree. (see 'Why is I.S. an important part of my education?')

 How do I make up I.S. credits I have missed?